Colile1/alx-backend/0x02-i18n/README.md

 # 0x02-i18n

 This directory contains tasks related to internationalization (i18n) in Flask applications.
-The tasks demonstrate how to set up and use Flask with Babel for localization, including locale selection, user-based localization, and time zone handling.
+The tasks demonstrate how to set up and use Flask with Babel for localization, including locale selection, user-based localization, time zone handling, and displaying the current time in the user's locale.

 ## Tasks